-So, here we are again, at the end of what has been a pretty crap year for most people around the world.
-Still, at least (hopefully) we made it through to try and assume some semblance of normality in 2021.
-I doubt we’ll ever get back to “old normal” as we knew it but, on the whole, change is good and so I for one will be defining my “new normal” and trying it out for size next year.
+So, here we are again, at the end of what seems to have been another generally rubbish year for most people around the world.
+Still, at least (hopefully) we made it through to try and assume some semblance of normality in 2022.
+I’m pretty sure I said the same last year.

-At the moment I’m running two “digs” simultaneously, which I’ve not done before, and I’m finding the process … interesting.
-So, we have the continuation of the Somerset Closes, following up on the small(ish) tree for Toni Close.
+At the moment I’m (still) in the middle of the Somerset Closes, following up on the small(ish) tree for Toni Close.
 At the time it wasn’t clear where her branch came from, but it now appears that the Somerset Closes are actually a thing, in the same way as the Yorkshire and Gloucestershire trees.
-In other words, there are hundreds dating back into the mists of the 1600’s and maybe earlier.
-I also had a bit of a furtle around the Closes of Guatemala after swapping emails with Guicela Close … no, I wasn’t aware of them either!
-They appear as Close De Leon in Guatemala before the ancestral trail heads back into London, again into the 1600’s, so that should be interesting as well.
-As usual I’ve no idea when these will be completed and published, so bear with me.
+In other words, there are hundreds of the buggers dating back into the mists of the 1600s and maybe earlier.
+It’s anybody’s guess as to when I’ll finally finish this, so please don’t hold your breath on my account.

 Many thanks once again to everyone who has contacted me over the past year with various things.
 I try to answer everyone, so keep these coming.
 I’m always happy to hear about your research and offer advice wherever I can, and I will get around to publishing everything that’s been sent to me.
 Honest.